Chapter 3.1.5 nm-tray¶

 How to launch¶

-nm-tray should already launch in the system tray to and looks like either a plug with a cable plugged in if you have an ethernet connection.
+nm-tray should automatically launch in the system tray to and looks like either a plug with a cable plugged in if you have an ethernet connection.